 It is surrounded by orchards in the heart of peach-growing country, and as you might expect, its menu features peach ice cream, hot peach cobbler, and sweet peach tea; its shelves are packed with jars of pickled peaches, peach preserves, and cider.
 The Watson family who operate this enterprise don’t only grow peaches.
 Their organic fields also yield strawberries, apples, asparagus, broccoli, and squash.
 Most of these items find their way to the menu, and many are for sale at a makeshift produce stand just outside the cafe.

-Located on Highway 23 and surrounded by orchards in all directions, Peaches ‘n’ Such has a tiny dining area where tables are shared by strangers when necessary; and there is a limited menu of sandwiches, hot dogs, hamburgers, and hot meals.
-I first came out here thanks to a tip by Aiken sages Tom Bossard and Len Cherry, who waxed rhapsodic about the peach ice cream.
-I loved the ice cream, but stayed for a meal of fried chicken.
+Peaches ‘n’ Such is tiny, its five or six tables often shared by strangers when necessary; and there is a limited menu of sandwiches, hot dogs, hamburgers, and hot meals.
+I first came out here thanks to a tip by Aiken sages Tom Bossard and Len Cherry, who waxed rhapsodic about the ice cream.
+I loved it, but have returned for so much more.

 Fried chicken is a must-eat.
 Hugging pieces of indulgently moist meat is a seasoned crust poised perfectly between crunch and chew, oozing its own full-flavored juices with every bite.
 On the side, of course, you want some vegetables.
 The one I won’t ever neglect is broccoli casserole, the home-ec classic that presents well-cooked stalks and florets in a melted web of chewy orange cheese and bread crumbs.
 Butter beans are simple and just-right al dente with real legume earthiness.
 Another winning choice is fried eggplant, the vegetable turned ethereal inside a jacket of salty, delicious breading — like the best fried okra, but half its weight.